tom-howard/ros2/docs/com/assignment2/assessment.md

 Your ROS package should be hosted on GitHub, it should be setup as a private repository, and you should have added `tom-howard` and `AlexandrLucas` as collaborators.

-In addition to this, you should have registered your package with the teaching team (via the Google Form), so that we know where to find it on the submission deadlines.
+In addition to this, [you should have registered your package with the teaching team (via the Google Form)](./getting-started.md#pkg-reg), so that we know where to find it on the submission deadlines.

 All the above was covered in [the Getting Started section](./getting-started.md), which you should have completed in the Week 1 Lab.

 Having completed all of this *successfully*, we'll be able to pull your package on each of the submission dates so that your team's Assignment #2 work can be assessed.
 If you *haven't* completed all this, then you could receive zero marks!

-!!! note
+!!! note "Hello :wave:"
     At some point within the first few weeks of the course a `hello.md` file will be pushed to your repo (by Tom) to confirm that it has been registered correctly.

 ## Submission Points